lando/docs/docs-3.x/config/mariadb.md

 ## Legacy versions

-::: warning Using Unsupported PHP Versions!
+::: warning Using Unsupported MariaDB Versions!
 While you can currently use some [EOL MariaDB version](https://endoflife.date/mariadb) with Lando, it's worth noting that we also do not support such versions, so your mileage may vary.
 If you are having issues with unsupported versions and open a ticket about it, the most likely response you will get is "upgrade to a supported version".
 :::